Sonic the Hedgehog 3C (prototype 0408)

-- The title card refers to this zone as Sky Sanctuary Zone.
+- The title card refers to this zone as Sky Sanctuary Zone Act 1.

 - In the hidden area, there's a Super Sonic monitor instead of a ring monitor and three 1UP monitors instead of one.

 - The Knuckles battle plays Sonic 3 miniboss music.
-After defeating Knuckles, the music doesn't stop and continues to play through the emerald theft scene.
+After defeating Knuckles, the music doesn't stop and continues to play through the Master Emerald theft scene.

-- At the start of the emerald theft scene, Knuckles just stands on the ground looking upward as Robotnik pulls up the Master Emerald.
+- At the start of the Master Emerald theft scene, Knuckles just stands on the ground looking upward as Robotnik pulls up the Master Emerald.
 When Robotnik attempts to escape, Knuckles doesn't hit him and just grabs on to the emerald.

 - The controls are locked with Sonic looking upward when Robotnik electrocutes Knuckles, but if you use debug you can remove the control lock, but you can't hit Robotnik and you can stand on top of the Master Emerald.

-- After regaining conciousness, Knuckles will charge through the breakable wall instead of stopping in front of it and punching it.
+- After regaining consciousness, Knuckles will charge through the breakable wall instead of stopping in front of it and punching it.

-- When you approach the teleporter that leads to Sky Sanctuary, the controls and camera won't lock and Knuckles won't jump on it.
-You can stand on it to activate it anyway.
+- When you approach the teleporter that leads to Sky Sanctuary, there is no cutscene.
+The controls and camera won't lock, and Knuckles won't jump on the teleporter.
+You can stand on it to activate it, anyway.

 - Once again, more level layout differences.